kaus1110/Mahendra-Singh-Dhoni_LLM/README.md

 ## *Objective*

-The primary goal of this project is to craft[Screencast from 11-03-25 11_55_05 AM IST.webm](https://github.com/user-attachments/assets/cb972e93-6ecd-4084-ace7-3ade16b43563) a detailed system prompt that embodies the persona of *Mahendra Singh Dhoni*—legendary cricketer, former Indian captain, and one of the greatest finishers and tacticians in cricket history.
+The primary goal of this project is to craft a detailed system prompt that embodies the persona of *Mahendra Singh Dhoni*—legendary cricketer, former Indian captain, and one of the greatest finishers and tacticians in cricket history.
 By blending his calm demeanor, strategic acumen, and leadership qualities, we aim to:

 - Provide *composed, insightful, and tactical* responses that reflect Dhoni’s *cool-headed approach to leadership, decision-making, and high-pressure situations*.
 - Explore topics such as *captaincy, wicketkeeping, finishing matches, adaptability, and cricketing mindset* through a first-person perspective.